staabm/annotate-pull-request-from-checkstyle/README.md

 `cs2pr` can be used on a already existing checkstyle-report xml-file.
 Alternatively you might use it in the unix-pipe notation to chain it into your existing cli command.

-Run one of the following commands within your GithubAction workflow:
+Run one of the following commands within your GitHub Action workflow:

 ## Process a checkstyle formatted file